-- at petrol filling stations or near flammable liquids or gases - in the vicinity of explosive devices and blasting zones.
+- at petrol filling stations or near flammable liquids or gases - in the vicinity of explosive devices and blasting zones. - before boarding an aircraft.
+Using your radio while in the air is not permitted.

 Using a handheld microphone or a radio while driving a vehicle may violate the laws and legislation that apply in your country or state.
 Please check the vehicle regulations in your area.